elliottim/elliottim.github.io/README.md

 - _Normal_ is the normal gamemode, the objective is to explore and complete each floor without losing all your health and eventually defeat the final boss of the run.

 - _Hard_ is similar to Normal mode, except there are various changes to make it more difficult.
-Clearing rooms results in fewer rewards for the player, enemies are more powerful, the floors are larger, and more.
-The player can also unlock more items and other things when playing on Hard compared to Normal.
+Clearing rooms results in fewer clear rewards,, enemies are more powerful, the floors are larger, and more.
+You can also unlock more items and other things when playing on Hard compared to Normal.

-- _Greed_ tasks the player with defeating waves of enemies for money.
+- _Greed_ tasks you with defeating waves of enemies for money.
 The money then can be spent on items to help with later enemies and floors.
 This mode also has a unique final boss and unlocks.

 **Other UI Elements**

 - _Win Streak_ is the amount of times in a row you have finished a run without dying.

 - _Completion Marks_ are on the post-it note to the left of the character select menu.
 The post-it note will have symbols on it which represent which objectives they completed.
-Each character has their own Completion Marks, so the player must complete all the objectives with all characters if they wish to achieve 100% completion.
+Each character has their own Completion Marks, so you must complete all the objectives with all characters if you wish to achieve 100% completion.

 - _Press Tab To Input A Seed_ is a menu that can be accessed after pressing Tab.
 Once inside the menu, strings of numbers and characters can be input to influence the generation of the next run.
 Many of these "seeds" prevent objectives from being counted and items from being unlocked.
 For a full list of seeds, visit [the wiki](https://bindingofisaacrebirth.fandom.com/wiki/Seeds).

 And with that, you can start playing!
-Once in a run, the game does not tell the player much about what to do, what item types do what, secrets, and more.
+Once in a run, the game does not tell you much about what to do, what item types do what, secrets, and more.
 For tips and information on items, attributes and more, the <a href="tipsandtricks.html">Tips and Tricks page</a>.
 For information about mods, visit the <a href="Mods.html">Mods page</a>.

 ### ANNNNND PAGE WILL END HERE.
 I'M NOT DELETING IT YET SINCE IT MIGHT HAVE SOME USEFUL INFORMATI0N.